agilasverige/agilasverige-live-schedule/README.md

 1. Get tarball of repo
 2. Make sure below is started on reboot, may differ depending on OS.
 3. `npm install --production`
-4. `npm start`
+4. `npm build`
+5. Serve everything under the `public/` folder.
-5. Reverse proxy port 3000 for http and/or https.
+6. Reverse proxy port 3000 for http and/or https.

 ### Development
 ```